pixelstorm/General-WordPress-Development-Guidelines/README.md

 ## Overview WP
 1. Develop using php 7.4
-2. Commit your theme development to PixelStorm beanstalk repo
 3. Use [ Underscores ](https://underscores.me/) as the starter theme or if using webpack https://github.com/carrieforde/_s-with-webpack
 4. Use https://developer.wordpress.org/reference/functions/get_template_part/ and pass in the $ARGS to Remain DRY.
 6. Develop locally (i recommend "flywheel local" https://localwp.com/ ) deploy to a NOFOLLOW staging url.